rsdbhamre/Lalaland/Readme.md

 ## System Requirements

-As mentioned earlier, LL has a focus on performance and IMO has an excellent graphics to performance ratio.
+As mentioned earlier, LLL has a focus on performance and IMO has an excellent graphics to performance ratio.
 If you can't run the ENB version, the non ENB profile has got you covered.
 Just for reference though, here's the recommended specs-

  - i5 7th Gen or 2nd Gen Ryzen 5
  - 16GB DDR4 RAM